FLX-20/Data-Science-Toolkits-and-Architectures-group-1/milestone_1/report _milestone_1.md

 ```
 git branch <name_of_branch>
 ```
-Check if the branch was successfully create with the next command, which returns all branches in your current local repo.
+Check if the branch was successfully created with the next command, which returns all branches in your current local repo.
 ```
 git branch
 ```
-You can change the branch, in which your are currently working with:
+You can change the branch, in which you are currently working with the next line.
 ```
 git switch <name_of_branch>
 ```